mjordan/islandora_workbench_docs/docs/development_guide.md

 All field types are defined in classes contained in `workbench_fields.py` and share the methods `create()`, `update()`, `dedupe_values()`, `remove_invalid_values()`, and `serialize()`.

+!!! note
     Details on how to add new field types are coming soon!

 ## Writing tests